MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

     For example:

     ```plaintext
     @workspace Analyze the CalculateFinalPrice method and suggest refactoring opportunities.
-Suggest options that move the nested conditional logic into more manageable, single-responsibility helper methods.
+Include options that move the nested conditional logic into more manageable, single-responsibility helper methods.
 Focus on the main discount paths: membership discounts, coupon discounts, and bulk discounts.
 Maintain the business logic while simplifying the code structure.
     ```

     GitHub Copilot will analyze the method and suggest specific refactoring opportunities, identifying patterns in the nested conditionals that can be extracted into helper methods.

 1. Take a couple minutes to review GitHub Copilot's suggestions.

-    The response should identify several refactoring opportunities such as:
+    The response should identify opportunities that improve code manageability and modularity.
+For example:

-    - **CalculateMembershipDiscount**: Extract membership-level discount logic
+    - Extract membership-level discount logic to create the **CalculateMembershipDiscount** helper method.
-    - **CalculateCouponDiscount**: Handle coupon validation and application
+    - Extract coupon validation and application logic to create the **CalculateCouponDiscount** helper method.
-    - **CalculateBulkDiscount**: Manage volume-based discounts

-1. To generate specific guidance on how to implement these helper methods, enter the following prompt:

-    ```plaintext
-    For each suggested helper method, explain what specific conditional logic should be extracted and how it would simplify the main method.
-Include the method signatures and return types that would be most appropriate.
-    ```

-1. Take a minute to review GitHub Copilot's detailed refactoring plan.

-    The response should outline the specific logic to be extracted for each helper method, along with suggested method signatures and return types.
-Review the plan to ensure it aligns with the business logic and maintains the intended functionality.
+    - Extract volume-based discount logic to create the **CalculateBulkDiscount** helper method.

 1. Submit a prompt that asks GitHub Copilot how to simplify complex conditional logic and reduce nesting levels in the CalculateFinalPrice method.

     For example:

     ```plaintext
     How can I simplify the complex conditional logic and reduce nesting levels in the CalculateFinalPrice method?
 For example, the method has multiple nested conditionals that apply different membership discounts based on user status and order details.
 What are some best practices for reducing nesting levels and improving readability?
-Explain the benefit of each approach when applied to this method.
+Explain the benefit of each approach when applied to the CalculateFinalPrice method.
     ```

 1. Take a minute to review GitHub Copilot's suggestions for simplifying the conditional logic and reducing nesting levels.

-    GitHub Copilot will provide suggestions for simplifying the conditional logic, such as:
+    GitHub Copilot should provide a list of suggestions for simplifying the conditional logic and reducing nesting levels.
+For example, it might suggest:

     - Use early returns or guard clauses to flatten logic, reduce indentation, and clarify flow.
     - Use local helper functions to remove duplication and clarify intent.